erincatto/box2c/docs/dynamics.md

 out.

-Box2D allows you to achieve custom contact filtering by implementing a b2ContactFilter class.
-This class requires you to implement a ShouldCollide function that receives two b2Shape pointers.
+Box2D allows you to achieve custom contact filtering by implementing a b2ContactFilter.
+This requires you to implement a ShouldCollide function that receives two b2Shape pointers.
 Your function returns true if the shapes should collide.